jiradeto/gsoc-summary/README.md

 - Add support for GLSL Built-In functions
 - Add new ways to generate an opaque expression
-- New Sample Shaders
+- New sample shaders
 - Enhancement for Reducer
 - Use GraphicsFuzz to find bugs in other tools
-- New Shader Generator Tool
+- New shader generator tool

 ### Add support for GLSL Built-In functions

-GraphicsFuzz is allowed to injected arbitrary code, by providing new support we teach the generator a new opportunity to inject a brand new functions.
+GLSL built-in functions are functions that available for use in a shader.
+By providing a support for the GLSL built-ins, we teach GraphicsFuzz how to call functions appropriately by ensuring that the required parameters are match with the GLSL specification.
+Moreover, we have to check that the built-in function being injected into a shader is compatible with the given shading language version.
+The following PRs have provided a support for the GLSL built-in functions.

 [#554](https://github.com/google/graphicsfuzz/pull/554): Add support for angle and trigonometric built-in functions